Aliases for SCN3A Gene

 GeneCards Summary for SCN3A Gene

 SCN3A (Sodium Channel, Voltage Gated, Type III Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN3A include pain disorder and epilepsy with generalized tonic-clonic seizures.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated sodium channel activity.
+Diseases associated with SCN3A include trigeminal neuralgia and dravet syndrome.
+Among its related pathways are Developmental Biology and Activation of cAMP-Dependent PKA.
+GO annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for SCN3A Gene